Jbleezy/BO1-Reimagined/README.md

 * Decreased first raise time by 50%

 #### Scavenger
+* Infinite damage
 * Gives points when dealing impact damage
-* Explosion deals infinite damage
 * ADS disabled while reloading

 #### V-R11
+* Human zombies now target the closest zombie to them
+* Director is no longer attracted towards the human zombie
+* Zombies die when they get close to a human zombie
+* Human zombie lasts for 10 seconds unupgraded, 15 seconds upgraded
+* Upgraded: the human zombie explodes when it dies
-* Removed explosion effect from shooting the same enemy multiple times
+* Upgraded: removed explosion effect from shooting the same human zombie multiple times
-* Shooting the Director while he is calm will no longer make him angry
+* Shooting the Director while he is calm no longer makes him angry
 * Unupgraded: permamently makes the Director calm when shot at him
-* Human zombies now target the closest zombie to them
-* Zombies' heads will explode if they get too close to a human enemy
-* Human enemy lasts for 10 seconds unupgraded, 15 seconds upgraded
 * Owner of V-R11 gets 50% of any points that the player who they shot earns for its duration (previously 75%)

 #### Baby Gun